What is influenza (flu)?

 - In the southern hemisphere the flu season is between April and October.

-- In the tropics influenza is a concern year round.
+- In tropical countries, the flu is a concern year round.

 1. Get vaccinated